BrandonJoyce356/BrandonJoyce356.github.io/_posts/2016-05-31-sql-footprint.md

 ---

 I just wanted to leave some notes on [a new gem](https://github.com/covermymeds/sql_footprint) that I and some folks from my day job put together to solve a couple of specific problems.
-The sql_footprint gem tracks queries that ActiveRecord uses when you run your tests, and creates a footprint file with actual sql in it showing what queries are actually being executed.
+The sql_footprint gem tracks queries that ActiveRecord uses when you run your tests, and creates a footprint.sql file showing what queries are actually being executed.
 It also canonicalizes and dedupes similar queries so you're just seeing unique types of queries in the footprint.

 ## Why is this useful?